Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and unrecognised country of Transnistria!

 Group 2 continue by night train to Odessa.

-08:50 arrival in Odessa – check bags in at the train station.
+Early arrival in Odessa – securely store our bags at the train station.

 Overnight in Soviet Hotel.